UtrechtUniversity/visibility-check/README.md

    ```bash
     composer install
    ```
 4. From the project root, start the docker stack.
+This will build the frontend app and the backend app.
    ```bash
    docker compose up --build
    ```
-5. You will now have a runnig application and you can access the apps:
+5. You will now have a running application, you can access the apps:
    - Frontend: http://localhost:8089
    - Admin: http://localhost:8088/admin
    - API base URL: http://localhost:8088/api

+### Admin App
+1. Open the admin UI: http://localhost:8088/admin
+2. Log in with the default credentials:
+    - Email: `test@example.com`
+    - Password: `password`

+Change these credentials immediately in any non-test environment.

-### Manual Backend Setup
+## Manual Backend Setup
 Only needed if you do not use Docker and prefer running locally or on your own server.

 1. Create the database and set connection details in `backend/.env`.